 Original sales contract

-What is it?
-This is the contract from when you bought the house.
+The original sales contract is from when you bought the house.
 It shows the chain of ownership — from the previous owner, to you, and then to the buyer.
+It also shows disclosures made by the previous seller and the previous sale price.

 Other FSBO paperwork you may need before you list

-- Receipts for improvements and repairs: Receipts reassure potential buyers that you’ve invested in upkeeping the property.
+- Receipts for improvements and repairs: Receipts reassure potential buyers that you’ve invested in keeping up the property.
 While not essential, they can help convince buyers that the home is well taken care of or recently renovated.

 - Appliance warranties and service records: If you’re including the home appliances in the sale, the buyer will likely want to see the warranties and service records for them.